ExSample: Efficient Searches on Video Repositories through Adaptive Sampling

 Then, we model the sampling of a random frame as follows: each instance is in the frame independently at random with probability $p_i$.
-To decide which of the instances will show up in our frame we simulate tossing 1000 coins independently, each with their own $p_i$, and the positive draws give us the subset of instances visible in that frame.
-We then proceed drawing these samples sequentially, tracking the number of frames we have sampled $n$, how many instances we have seen exactly once, $\Ne$, and we also record $\text{E}\left[R(n+1)\right]$: the expected number of new instances we can expect in a new frame sampled, which is possible because we can compute it directly as $\Sigma_{i}^{N} [i \notin \text{ seen }(n)] \cdot p_i$, because in the simulation we know the remaining unknown instances and know their hidden probabilities $p_i$, so we compute $\text{E}\left[R(n+1)\right]$.
-We sequentially sample frames up to $n=180000$, and repeat the experiment 10K times, obtaining hundreds of millions of tuples of the form $(n, \Ne, R(n+1))$ for our fixed set of $p_i$.
-Using this data, we can answer our original question: given an observed $\Ne$ and $n$, what is the true expected $R(n+1)$? by selecting different observed $n$ and $\Ne$ at random, and conditioning (filtering) on them, plotting a histogram of the actual $R(n+1)$ that occurred in all our simulations.
-We show these histograms for 10 pairs of $n$ and $\Ne$ in \autoref{fig:estimates}, alongside our belief distribution.
+To decide which of the instances will show up in our frame, we simulate tossing 1000 coins independently, each with their own $p_i$, and the positive draws give us the subset of instances visible in that frame.
+We then proceed drawing these samples sequentially, tracking the number of frames we have sampled $n$ and how many instances we have seen exactly once, $\Ne$.
+We also record $\text{E}\left[R(n+1)\right]$: the expected number of new instances we can expect in a new frame sampled, which is possible because we can compute it directly as $\Sigma_{i}^{N} [i \notin \text{ seen }(n)] \cdot p_i$ because in the simulation we know the remaining unknown instances and know their hidden probabilities $p_i$, so we compute $\text{E}\left[R(n+1)\right]$.
+We sample frames up to $n=180000$, and repeat the experiment 10K times, obtaining hundreds of millions of tuples of the form $(n, \Ne, R(n+1))$ for our fixed set of $p_i$.
+Using this data, we can answer our original question: given an $(\Ne, n)$ pair, what is the histogram of the actual $R(n+1)$ across runs and how does it compare to \autoref{eq:gamma}.
+We show these histograms for six pairs of $n$ and $\Ne$ in \autoref{fig:estimates}.